Upgrading DMC DB to Newer PostgreSQL Versions

 1. In the /tmp directory or any other directory with the PostgreSQL files to which you have write access, run the following command:

-2. ${pg13bin}/pg_upgrade --old-bindir ${pg10bin}
+2. ${pg<new-version>bin}/pg_upgrade --old-bindir ${pg<old-version>bin}

---new-bindir ${pg13bin} --old-datadir ${pg10data.toString()}
+--new-bindir ${pg<new-version>bin} --old-datadir ${pg<old-version>data.toString()}

---new-datadir ${pg13data.toString()} --username postgres
+--new-datadir ${pg<new-version>data.toString()} --username postgres

---old-options '-c config_file=$pg10data/postgresql.conf'
+--old-options '-c config_file=$pg<old-version>data/postgresql.conf'

---new-options '-c config_file=$pg13data/postgresql.conf
+--new-options '-c config_file=$pg<new-version>data/postgresql.conf

-Example: /usr/pgsql-13/bin/pg_upgrade --old-bindir /usr/pgsql-10/bin/ --new-bindir /usr/pgsql-13/bin/
+Example: /usr/pgsql-13/bin/pg_upgrade --old-bindir /usr/pgsql-12/bin/ --new-bindir /usr/pgsql-13/bin/

---old-datadir /var/lib/pgsql/10/data --new-datadir /var/lib/pgsql/13/data
+--old-datadir /var/lib/pgsql/12/data --new-datadir /var/lib/pgsql/13/data

---username postgres --old-options '-c config_file=/var/lib/pgsql/10/data/postgresql.conf'
+--username postgres --old-options '-c config_file=/var/lib/pgsql/12/data/postgresql.conf'

 --new-options '-c config_file=/var/lib/pgsql/13/data/postgresql.conf'

-1. Start the PostgreSQL 13 service:
+1. Start the new PostgreSQL service:

-2. systemctl start postgresql-13.service
+2. systemctl start postgresql-<new-version>.service

 1. Start all datical services: